 • Data element

 • Link to full details about each field/data element/domain

-Also on a slightly related topic there are two basic ways you can add data to a database table within your SAP system.
-The first method is manually via transactions such as SM30, SE16, SE80 etc. and the second method is via ABAP code inserted into a program or report.
+As mentioned above there are many transactions that allow you to maintain the data within SAP tables but what if you want to add data directly to a database table within your SAP system.
+There are two ways to do this, the first method is manually via transactions such as SM30, SE16, SE80 etc. and the second method is via ABAP code inserted into a program or report.

 • Add data manually via SAP tcode

 • Create ABAP code to add data

 Here is a list of SAP tables organised by SAP module area (i.e. CRM, MM etc) to help you find the information you are looking for.